-NMFS and ADFG have extensive scientific databases which include flatfish, and NPFMC has substantial information on management of these stocks in Alaskan waters.
-Data are made widely available through the agency websites, publications and at various publicly-attended meetings.
+NMFS and ADFG have extensive scientific databases which include P. cod, and NPFMC has substantial information on management of P. cod in Alaskan waters.
+These data are made widely available through the agency websites, publications and at various publicly-attended meetings.
 Data on certain aspects of commercial fishing are considered to be confidential, such as individuals or individual vessels in the analysis of fishery CPUE data, depending on the number of individuals or entities involved.
-Annual economic SAFE reports (e.g. Fissel et al. 2017) on social/cultural/economic value of the Alaskan fisheries resources are produced, which include extensive information on the Alaskan flatfish fisheries.
-Individual assessment SAFE reports have extensive sections on the economic performance of the fisheries.
+Annual economic SAFE reports (e.g. Fissel et al. 2017) on social/cultural/economic value of the Alaskan fisheries resources are produced, which include extensive information on the Alaskan P. cod fisheries.
+Individual P. cod assessment SAFE reports have extensive sections on the economic performance of the fisheries.